fdietz/vue_components_book_manuscript/4-component-composition-with-scoped-slots.md

 </div>
 ```

-You can find the complete example on [Github](https://github.com/fdietz/vue_components_book_examples/tree/master/chapter-4/example-3).
+I> You can find the complete example on [Github](https://github.com/fdietz/vue_components_book_examples/tree/master/chapter-4/example-3).

-This time we use the `scope` attribute to access the child prop `item`.
-In this example we called the child props `slotProps` to signify the props passed to the slot.
+This time we use the `scope` attribute and assign the name `slotProps` to it.
+Inside this scoped slot we can access all props passed along via this `slotProps` variable.

-Tip: In 2.5.0+, scope is no longer limited to the `<template>` element, but can instead be used on any element or component in the slot.
+T> In 2.5.0+, scope is no longer limited to the `<template>` element, but can instead be used on any element or component in the slot.

+## Extend the rendering of the list item

-Now that we know how to pass data along we are free to extend the list item with some new functionality with changing the List component.
-It would be awesome if could remove a todo item!
+Now that we know how to pass data along we are free to extend the list item with some new functionality without changing the List component.
+It would be awesome if we could remove a todo item!

 First of all we define the Vue app with a method to remove a todo item: